-BY R. BRYAN HOLBROOK AND DANIELLA C. INFANTINO
+Insights 3.10.25

-he Pregnant Workers Fairness

-Act (PWFA) rules mandating that

-employers provide abortion-related

-accommodations are facing intensifying legal challenges now that a federal appeals

-court allowed a group of states to challenge

-the law.
-Seventeen Republican-led states filed

-a lawsuit arguing that the Equal Employment

-Opportunity Commission (EEOC) unlawfully

-expanded the act to mandate such abortionrelated accommodations.

-In a significant move, the U.S. Court of Appeals for the Eighth Circuit recently allowed the lawsuit to proceed, reversing a trial court's ruling that the states did not have a legal right to sue.
-At the same time, newly appointed Acting EEOC Chair Andrea Lucas has publicly opposed her agency's own abortion-related accommodation rules.
+The Pregnant Workers Fairness Act (PWFA) rules mandating that employers provide abortion-related accommodations are facing intensifying legal challenges now that a federal appeals court allowed a group of states to challenge the law.
+Seventeen Republican-led states filed a lawsuit arguing that the Equal Employment Opportunity Commission (EEOC) unlawfully expanded the act to mandate such abortion-related accommodations.
+In a significant move, the 8th Circuit recently allowed the lawsuit to proceed, reversing a trial court's ruling that the states didn't have a legal right to sue.
+At the same time, the newly appointed Acting EEOC Chair, Andrea Lucas, has publicly opposed her agency's own abortion-related accommodation rules.
 Despite these developments, the PWFA and its rules remain in effect, and the EEOC's Strategic Enforcement Plan remains unchanged for now.
-Here is what employers need to know about the lawsuit and EEOC leadership changes, as well as the key compliance steps you should consider taking as we track these developments.
+Here's what employers need to know about the lawsuit and EEOC leadership changes, as well as the key compliance steps you should consider taking as we track these developments.

-QUICK OVERVIEW
+Quick Overview

-Before diving into the lawsuit, here is a brief overview of the PWFA.
+Before diving into the lawsuit, here's a brief overview of the PWFA.
 The law mandates that covered employers provide reasonable accommodations for a qualified employee's known limitations due to pregnancy, childbirth, or related medical conditions, unless it causes the employer undue hardship.
 The terms "pregnancy" and "childbirth" under the PWFA extend beyond just a current pregnancy or childbirth - they also cover past, intended, or potential pregnancies.
+If you would like a comprehensive recap, you can read our detailed FAQs about the PWFA here or a more in-depth discussion of the act here.